Did you see a BLACK bird in Manitoba?

 - Males are unmistakable and feature a bright yellow head and breast that contrasts against a black body.
 They also have distinct white wing patches.

-During the breeding season, look for Yellow-headed Blackbirds in wetlands, where they raise their young.
+During the breeding season, look for Yellow-headed Blackbirds in Manitoba in wetlands, where they raise their young.
 Females build nests in reeds directly over the water, and males aggressively defend their territories from other males and predators.

 Yellow-headed Blackbird Range Map